Speedify Free VPN Review (Updated 2022)

-Speedify is not your average run of the mill VPN service.
-Well to be fair, it’s more of a channel bonding tool than a full-fledged VPN service.
-While writing this Speedify review, I found it rather impressive in a way that it boosted my speeds significantly by merging my Bluetooth, Wi-Fi, and mobile internet connection.
+Speedify is not your average run-of-the-mill VPN service.
+Well, to be fair, it’s more of a channel bonding tool than a full-fledged VPN service.
+While writing this Speedify review, I found it rather impressive to boost my speeds significantly by merging my Bluetooth, Wi-Fi, and mobile internet connection.

-I also like the fact that it offers well designed modern looking apps with builtin options for encryption, Kill Switch and an even mode dedicated for streaming.
-However, when it actually comes to offering VPN specific performance, Speedify lacks quite a bit.
+I also like that it offers well-designed modern-looking apps with built-in options for encryption, Kill Switch, and an even mode dedicated for streaming.
+However, when it actually comes to offering VPN-specific performance, Speedify lacks quite a bit.

 After all, Speedify was initially advertised as an internet speed-boosting tool.
 So, it’s not as good in performance as ExpressVPN or Surfshark.
 For instance, Netflix didn’t work for me.
 Despite changing multiple US servers, I still got the proxy error.
 Torrenting also didn’t go smoothly.
-While starting off with pretty fast speeds, Speedify abruptly became unbearably slow.
+While starting at pretty fast speeds, Speedify abruptly became unbearably slow.

 My Rating Criteria